 Identify priority SDG targets for the islands.
 Using stakeholder participation and network analysis we plan to identify synergies and conflicts between SDG targets in the Galapagos context, allowing appropriate focus of resources toward those with the potential to yield maximum benefits while mitigating possible negative impacts on others.

 In addition to the funded work outlined above, we are seeking to develop further elements of the project as described below.
 These are dependent on securing further funding for our work.

 Increase resident participation in conservation.
-We are exploring options to increase the participation of local people in conservation activities such as invasive species control.
+We are exploring options to enable an increase the participation of local people in conservation activities such as invasive species control.
 This could engage large numbers of people, thus enabling wide acquisition of relevant knowledge and skills and supporting a shift toward the knowledge economy.

 Improve the science-policy interface in Galápagos.
 We are hoping to establish two interlinked entities – a Policy Advisory Group (Grupo Asesor de Políticas para Galápagos; GAP Galápagos) and a wider network of scientific and technical organisations within and beyond Ecuador to inform policy and pilot solutions (Red para la Vida Isleña Sostenible, Galápagos; REVISO Galápagos).
 Together, these would improve the efficiency of Galápagos-focused research, enable the filling of necessary knowledge gaps, allow science-informed policy decisions to be made and allow policy needs to feed back into research aims.

 Dr Sophia Cooke (generously supported by the Evolution Education Trust)